tmcw/memory-geojson/README.md

   clear that this is necessary - skipping would be simple to implement.
   However, something like an index-of-indexes could be constructed.~~ Seeking to a specific feature is implemented!
-- It's not clear yet how to encode the z index, the 3rd item in a GeoJSON Position.
+- ~~It's not clear yet how to encode the z index, the 3rd item in a GeoJSON Position.
 Right now this defaults that 3rd item to 0, but that is not ideal: a coordinate with z=0 is not the same as a coordinate with no z value.
-The latter implies that the z value is unknown, not 0.
+The latter implies that the z value is unknown, not 0.~~ z indexes are encoded as NaN.
 - Could it be done with just one array, instead of separate arrays for indexes and coordinates?
 - Should coordinates be Float32?
 I suspect that, while this would make